guyleonard/genomics_adventure/chapter_3/task_1.md

 samtools view ../sequencing_data/ecoli/mapping_to_reference/ecoli_mapped_namesort_fixmate_sort_markdup.bam | head -n 5
 ```

 You should see a bunch a of text, numbers and sequence data on your screen.
-Don't panic, this is just how the SAM formate looks.
+Don't panic, this is just how the SAM format looks.
 It is arranged in columns separated by a tab, and each row is one read.
 At this time we are only really interested in the second column (the flag), you can look up the meaning for the rest [here](https://en.wikipedia.org/wiki/SAM_(file_format)#Format):mag:.

 You should see a number like "2147" on the first row.
 On its own this number doesn't tell us too much, but we can use a tool to look up what it means [here](https://broadinstitute.github.io/picard/explain-flags.html).
 You can see that the tool tells us that this read is mapped, and that its read-mate is also mapped.
 It also tells us that it is mapped to the reverse strand, is the first read of the pair to be mapped, and that it is a supplementary alignment.
 So, ths is not a read we are looking for right now!